-Pursuant to a credit agreement that was entered into as part of our August 1999 recapitalization among Semiconductor Components Industries, LLC, as borrower, SCG Holding Corporation, as guarantor, the lenders named therein, The Chase Manhattan Bank as administrative agent, collateral agent and syndication agent, and Credit Lyonnais New York Branch, DLJ Capital Funding, Inc. and Lehman Commercial Paper Inc., as co-documentation agents, a syndicate of banks and other financial institutions have provided us senior secured credit facilities of up to \$1,025.0 million.
-The credit agreement, as amended, provides for (1) a \$200.0million senior secured tranche A term loan (\$125.5 million million of which we of which we borrowed and \$ intend to prepay using a portion of the proceeds of this offering) that fully amortizes within six years, (2) a \$325.0 million senior secured tranche B term loan million of which we intend to prepay using a portion of the proceeds of this offering) that fully amortizes within seven years, (3) a \$350.0 million senior secured tranche C term loan (\$ million of which we intend to prepay using a portion of the proceeds of this offering) that fully amortizes within eight years and (4) a \$150.0 million senior secured revolving credit facility that matures on the earlier of (a) the date that is six years after our recapitalization and (b) the final repayment in full of the tranche A loan.
+Pursuant to a credit agreement that was entered into as part of our August 1999 recapitalization among Semiconductor Components Industries, LLC, as borrower, SCG Holding Corporation, as guarantor, the lenders named therein, The Chase Manhattan Bank as administrative agent, collateral agent and syndication agent, and Credit Lyonnais New York Branch, DLJ Capital Funding, Inc. and Lehman Commercial Paper Inc., as co-documentation agents, a syndicate of banks and other financial institutions provided us senior secured credit facilities of up to \$1,025.0 million.
+The credit agreement was amended on April 3, 2000 in connection with our acquisition of Cherry Semiconductor Corporation to provide an additional term facility of \$200 million.
+The credit agreement, as amended, provides for (1) a \$200.0 million senior secured tranche A term loan (\$125.5 million of which we borrowed and \$5.9 million of which we intend to prepay using a portion of the proceeds of this offering) that fully amortizes by August 4, 2005, (2) a \$325.0 million senior secured tranche B term loan (\$15.2 million of which we intend to prepay using a portion of the proceeds of this offering) that fully amortizes by August 4, 2006, (3) a \$350.0 million senior secured tranche C term loan (\$16.3 million of which we intend to prepay using a portion of the proceeds of this offering) that fully amortizes by August 4, 2007, (4) a \$200.0 million senior secured tranche D term loan (\$9.3 million of which we intend to prepay using a portion of the proceeds of this offering) that fully amortizes by August 4, 2007 and (5) a \$150.0 million senior secured revolving credit facility that matures on the earlier of (a) August 4, 2005 and (b) the date of the repayment in full of the tranche A loan.

-The senior bank facilities initially bear interest (subject to performance-based step downs applicable to the tranche A loan and the revolving facility) at a rate equal to (1) in the case of the tranche A loan and the revolving facility, LIBOR plus 3.00% or, at our option, an alternate base rate (as defined in the credit agreement) plus 2.00%; (2) in the case of the tranche B loan, LIBOR plus 3.50% or, at our option, the alternate base rate plus 2.50% and (3) in the case of the tranche C loan, LIBOR plus 3.75% or, at our option, the alternate base rate plus 2.75%.
+The senior bank facilities initially bear interest (subject to performance-based step downs applicable to the tranche A loan and the revolving facility) at a rate equal to (1) in the case of the tranche A loan and the revolving facility, LIBOR plus 3.00% or, at our option, an alternate base rate (as defined in the credit agreement) plus 2.00%; (2) in the case of the tranche B loan, LIBOR plus 3.50% or, at our option, the alternate base rate plus 2.50%; (3) in the case of the tranche C loan, LIBOR plus 3.75% or, at our option, the alternate base rate plus 2.75%; and (4) in the case of the tranche D loan, LIBOR plus 3.00% or, at our option, the alternate base rate plus 2.00%.

-In addition to paying interest on outstanding principal under the senior bank facilities, we are required to pay a commitment fee to the lenders in respect of unutilized commitments at a rate equal to 0.50% per annum.
+In addition to paying interest on outstanding principal under the senior bank facilities, we are required to pay a commitment fee to the lenders in respect of unutilized commitments at a rate equal to .50% per annum.

 The senior bank term facilities will amortize in quarterly amounts based upon the annual amounts shown below.
-These amounts do not give effect to the prepayments we intend to make using a portion of the proceeds of this offering, which will be applied ratably to the tranche A, tranche B and tranche C term loans and will reduce subsequent repayment obligations ratably within each tranche.
+These amounts do not give effect to the prepayments we intend to make using a portion of the proceeds of this offering, which will be applied ratably to the tranche A, tranche B, tranche C and tranche D term loans and will reduce subsequent repayment obligations ratably within each tranche.